Pennsylvania Shakespeare Festival: 2020 season

 Pennsylvania Shakespeare Festival's 2020 season was scheduled to begin on May 29, 2020.
 On March 30, 2020, Pennsylvania Shakespeare Festival released a statement saying that the 2020 season would be cancelled due to the COVID-19 pandemic.
-PSF continues to engage with patrons through the "At Home with PSF" program which features interviews with artists, staff memories, and theatre resources.
+PSF continued to engage with patrons through the "At Home with PSF" program which features interviews with artists, staff memories, and theatre resources.